 Two days in Venice is a good amount of time to get to know the city, see some of the beauty, and then to get away from the all of the tourists before you go insane (just me?).

 Venice is crowded, especially during the summer months.
 It’s a city of 260,000 people that receives over 20 million visitors each year.
 You can imagine what that looks like on such a small island with very narrow streets.
+If you wanted to visit Venice in winter, you’d see fewer crowds and pay a lot less for food and pretty much everything else.

 Don’t get me wrong.
 Venice is beautiful and it is worth your time and money (you’ll need plenty of the latter to see it well!).
 However, compared to everywhere else I’ve been to in Italy, it is seriously crowded and the sellers, restaurants, shops, and random Italians want your money and not much else.
 It just doesn’t feel like the rest of Italy.